-Dr. Darvas received his first degree in organic chemistry, another in computer science, and his PhD. in the use of artificial intelligence in drug design.
+Dr. Darvas received his first degree in organic chemistry, another in computer science and his PhD. in the use of artificial intelligence in drug design.
 Dr. Darvas is co-founder of the International Society for QSAR, the Society for Biomolecular Screening (SBS), the Hungarian Chapter of the American Chemical Society and the Hungarian Biotechnology Association.
-He was teaching in Budapest, Barcelona, Gainesville (Florida, USA), and still teaching as guest professor at Florida International University, Miami.
+He was teaching in Budapest, Barcelona, Gainesville (Florida, USA) and still teaching as guest professor at Florida International University, Miami.

 Governor George E. Pataki

 Governor George E. Pataki joined the ThalesNano Advisory Board in September, 2009.
 Governor Pataki was a partner in the New York law firm of Plunkett & Jaffe until 1987.
-He was elected mayor of Peekskill, New York in 1981, and served in the New York State Legislature as an assemblyman and then a senator from 1985 to 1994.
+He was elected mayor of Peekskill, New York in 1981, served in the New York State Legislature as an assemblyman and then a senator from 1985 to 1994.
 In 1994, he became the fifty-third Governor of the State of New York and was reelected in 1998 and 2002.
 He served as Governor from January 1, 1995 until January 1, 2007.
 Governor Pataki led the establishment of the first mandatory cap and trade carbon initiative (Regional Greenhouse Gas Initiative) which now includes ten Northeastern and Mid-Atlantic States.
 The Governor implemented the first integrated strategy for creating clean, renewable transportation networks utilizing alternative fuels.
 In addition, Governor Pataki worked to create public private partnerships for clean energy generation in New York State resulting in one of the largest industrial solar power arrays in the U.S., two cellulosic ethanol pilot production facilities and one of the largest wind-power arrays in the Eastern U.S. He introduced metering to encourage alternative energy production in homes and established the nation’s first business park devoted to the development of clean energy technologies.
 Governor Pataki joined the law firm of Chadbourne and Parke, LLP in 2007 as Counsel, focusing on environmental, energy and infrastructure practice areas.
 The Governor is also founder and Chairman of Pataki-Cahill Group, a consulting firm concentrating on climate change, energy and the environment.
 Since joining Chadbourne and Parke, Pataki served as Co-Chairman of the Council on Foreign Relations Independent Task Force on Climate Change and as the Unites States Public Delegate to the United Nations General Assembly.
 Governor Pataki holds a Bachelor’s degree from Yale University (1967) and a Law degree from Columbia Law School (1970).

 Dr. David Tapolczay

-Dr. David Tapolczay has 21 years’ experience of R&D management; his past roles include joint worldwide head of chemistry for Zeneca agrochemicals and senior manager of chemical development for Glaxo.
+Dr. David Tapolczay has 21 years of experience in R&D management; his past roles include joint worldwide head of chemistry for Zeneca agrochemicals and senior manager of chemical development for Glaxo.
 He was responsible for the rapid growth of Cambridge Discovery Chemistry and was a key figure in two successful sales of the company initially to Oxford Molecular and then Millennium Pharmaceuticals.
 Post this last acquisition, Tapolczay was VP of Pharmaceutical Sciences with responsibility for over 230 scientists.
-On leaving Millennium, Tapolczay was a founder of Pharmorphix Ltd., which was acquired by Sigma Aldrich Fine Chemicals in August 2006.
+On leaving Millennium, Dr. Tapolczay was a founder of Pharmorphix Ltd., which was acquired by Sigma Aldrich Fine Chemicals in August 2006.
 He has also been involved with the start up of 5 companies, all of which are still trading and one of which has been AIM listed.
 He was most recently VP of Technology Development for GSK pharmaceuticals and is currently the Chief Executive Officer of the Medical Research Council Technology Group (MRCT).

-Tapolczay has an international reputation in the pharmaceutical chemical development as well as an outstanding academic track record with a considerable number of patents and publications.
+Dr. Tapolczay has an international reputation in the pharmaceutical chemical development, as well as an outstanding academic track record with a considerable number of patents and publications.
 He was a visiting Professor at Sussex University and has previously held the position of visiting lecturer at Nottingham, Reading and Durham Universities and a member of both the Technical Opportunities Panel and the User Panel of the EPSRC.

-In addition to his Board responsibilities, Mr. Gallello leads key aspects of the company’s operations including sales & marketing and the product realization process.
+In addition to his Board responsibilities, Mr. Gallello leads key aspects of the company’s operations, including sales, marketing and the product realization process.

-Prior to Graphisoft, Gallello was responsible for all product development as EVP, Products at Macromedia.
+Prior to Graphisoft, Mr. Gallello was responsible for all product development as EVP, Products at Macromedia.
 For 10 years at Autodesk, he was EVP of the high growth Asia/Pacific division and Mechanical Market Group and later, the $600M Design Solutions Division.
-Gallello also spent 11 years at Intergraph Corporation in various management roles including serving as President of Intergraph Japan.
+Mr. Gallello also spent 11 years at Intergraph Corporation in various management roles including serving as President of Intergraph Japan.
 He holds a BA and MBA from Monmouth University.